adaszko/complgen/README.md

 ## Roadmap

  * Grammar validation:
-    * Warn about undefined variables
+    * Warn about undefined nonterminals
-    * Warn about duplicate variables
+    * Warn about duplicate nonterminals

  * Show completion hints (descriptions) in ZSH and Fish (Bash does not support them)